Personal injury Trust Investment

 • Buying equipment to help with your disability

-• Making improvements to adapt your home
+• Adapting your home

 • Medical treatments

-• Holidays
+• Holidays or leisure

-Trustees can make payments directly to suppliers to avoid money passing through the beneficiary’s bank account.
 Provided that you are an adult with no mental incapacity there should be no reason for trustees to refuse any request for a withdrawal from the trust, unless the trust is a discretionary trust.

 Can I add money to the personal injury trust later?

 The only money that should be placed into the personal injury trust is the financial settlement from your compensation.
 If you withdraw any money, you should spend this as intended.
-You cannot put this money back into the trust once it has been taken out, and you cannot add to the personal injury trust fund in the future.

 Keeping records of the personal injury trust

-The personal injury trust is a separate legal entity, and you should keep records to ensure that the trusts affairs are separate from the injured person’s affairs.
+The personal injury trust is a separate legal entity, and trustees should keep records to ensure that the trusts affairs are separate from the injured person’s affairs.
 The trustees of the personal injury trust are responsible for this requirement.
-You may also be required to register the trust and to submit tax returns.

 What are the costs of managing a personal injury trust?